From national corporations to insurance companies,

 If you suspect medical malpractice, call Grossman Attorneys at Law at (800) 940-8048 or reach us online.
 We can explain the law and investigate your situation to determine if you have a valid claim.
 We are advocates for patients and their rights.
 We are here for you night and day.
-We’ll help you get the care you need in addition to handling your legal claim.
+Our skilled Florida medical malpractice lawyers will help you get the care you need in addition to handling every step of your legal claim.

 With considerable practice and trial experience in medical malpractice claims, our lead attorney and founder Howard Grossman is a proactive advocate for injured patients in cases against physicians, medical malpractice insurance companies, clinics, hospitals, and other defendants.
 We pride ourselves on the personal attention we provide to each of our clients.
 It is not uncommon for our clients to reach us at the office at nights and on weekends.

 All medical malpractice claims are handled on a contingent fee basis.
 If we are unable to obtain compensation for your injuries, you do not pay anything.